Atypical facial pain: Diagnosis

 AFP and AO can be difficult to diagnose, and are often misdiagnosed with resultant inappropriate attempts of treatment, e.g. root canal therapy which may at best have only a temporary benefit, or at worst lead to an increase in the pain.
 Excluding an organic cause for the pain is the most important part of the diagnosis.
 Odontogenic pain should especially be ruled out, since this accounts for over 95% of cases of orofacial pain.

 There is considerable symptom overlap between atypical facial pain and temporomandibular joint dysfunction.

 The diagnosis of facial pain generally is often multidisciplinary.

 Classification

 AFP has also been described as a medically unexplained symptom, which are thought by some to be largely psychogenic in nature.
 However, true psychogenic pain is considered to be rare.
-Some sources have assigned or categorized AFP as a psychosomatic manifestation of somatoform disorder, as defined in the Diagnostic and Statistical Manual of the American Psychiatric Association.
 Distinction should be made between somatoform disorder, where affected individuals are not inventing the symptom for some benefit, and other conditions like factitious disorder or malingering.